AndrewFedorov/SnakeGame/README.md

 # SnakeGame

-Colleage snake case game with C++ and GLUT
+Colleage snake game with C++ and GLUT